colin-scott/music/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 happened simultaneously, or not at all.
 This is a powerful idea!

 How could transactions help us here?
-Suppose we did the following: whenever a message arrives, take a snapshot of our state.
-Then find the event handler for that message, wrap it in a transaction, run the event handler, and  hand the result of the transaction to the master controller.
-The master decides on a global order, checks whether any concurrent transactions conflict with each other (and aborts one of them if they do), sends the serialized transactions to the backups, and waits for ACKs before logging a commit message and updating the switches.
+Suppose we did the following: whenever a message arrives, find the event handler for that message, wrap it in a transaction, run the event handler, and hand the result of the transaction to the master controller.
+The master decides on a global order, checks whether any concurrent transactions conflict with each other (and aborts one of them if they do), sends the serialized transactions to the backups, and waits for ACKs before updating the switches and logging a commit message.

-This approach is like the previous two, but gives us two more benefits:
+This is very similar to the previous solution, but it gives us two benefits over the previous approach:

-+ We can handle more events in parallel; most of the transactions will not conflict with each other, and we can simply abort and retry the ones that do.
++ We can potentially handle more events in parallel; most of the transactions will not conflict with each other, and we can simply abort and retry the ones that do.
 + We can now roll back operations.
 Suppose a network operator issues a policy change to the controller, but realizes that she made a mistake.
 No problem -- she can simply roll back the previous transaction and start again where she began.